Tower Hamlets Frailty Assessment Clinic

 The clinic is a borough wide service set up to provide a rapid access clinic for older people.
 It is a stand-alone clinic and complements Barts Health developments for the frailty pathway and frail patients within the Royal London Hospital.

-Due to the Coronavirus pandemic, we have tailored our services.
 The clinic offers face to face appointments once a week at the Royal London Hospital.
 In addition to this we offer telephone or virtual appointments three times a week and community visits as needed.

 It is widely acknowledged that patients who are frail do not consider themselves as such or want to be labelled as frail therefore it was decided by the multi-disciplinary ( MDT ) that the clinic should be called the older peoples’ clinic.